oscar-barlow/java-quickstart/1-basics/ReadMe.md

 ### Working with an IDE

-While it is *possible* to write Java using vim, or a text editor like Atom, it's not very much fun.
-If you want to know more about this, maybe skip ahead a little and have a go so you can see what I'm talking about, I'd suggest reading [TDD in Java with JUnit  Without Using an IDE](https://medium.com/@pelensky/java-tdd-with-junit-without-using-an-ide-cd24d38adff).
+While it is *possible* to write Java using vim, or a text editor like Atom, it's not very much fun*.

 Most Java developers use an IDE, an Integrated Development Environment.
 If you haven't already, I'd suggest getting a 3-month trial of IntelliJ through Tim Buchalka's udemy course, as linked in the intro.